brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 ### Initialize databases

-In this step we are going to initialize the PostgreSQL database for LoRa Server and LoRa App Server.
+In this step we are going to initialize the PostgreSQL database for ChirpStack Network Server and ChirpStack Application Server.

 First we need to install the PostgreSQL client utilities: